DEntis-T/dentis-t/README.md

 ### Hi there! 👋

-I like PawnLang, MS-QBasic VisualBasic and Bash.
+I like PawnLang, MS-QBasic, VisualBasic and Bash.

 Amateur in Python and HTML, and eventually C, Pascal...